 Original Medicare (Parts A and B) doesn’t pay for most dental services (including dentures), unless the service is required before you can receive care that is covered.
 If you need a tooth extracted before going through radiation, for example, Original Medicare will likely cover it.

-Many Medicare Advantage plans, on the other hand, cover regular dental services such as checkups, cleanings, fillings, and more.
+If you have Medicare Advantage with dental coverage, however, your plan may cover the procedure you want as part of your overall oral health.
+Most Advantage plans that include dental also cover checkups, cleanings, fillings, and more.
 If you need dental coverage, check out our guide to Medicare Advantage plans.

 Which dental services do Medicare Advantage plans cover?